siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 6: Percentage of FEI Horses in Top Ten by Level*

-When we look at horses that competed to Grand Prix, the correlation between a top ten placing and level achievment is even more impressive: 124 horses (90.51%) out of 137 that made it to Grand Prix placed in the top ten of their division (Figure 7).
+When we look at horses that competed to Grand Prix, the correlation between a top ten placing and level achievment is even more impressive: 90.51% (124) out of the horses that made it to Grand Prix (*n* = 137) placed in the top ten of their division, versus a mere 9.49% (13) in the 11 and under placing group (Figure 7).

 ![Grand Prix Horses by Placing](images/gp-top-ten-placing.png)

 *Figure 7: Grand Prix horses by placing at Championships*

 This finding may be influenced by the years this project is analyzing.
 In the early years of this program, there were frequently 10 or fewer horses in some divisions.
 It is also possible that the quality of horse that places in the top ten is more likely to be ridden and trained by more experienced individuals, which may up their odds of making it to the higher levels.
+It will be interesting to see how/if this number changes, as more years of data are added to this analysis.

-#### Overall Score and Competitive Achievement
+#### Overall Score and FEI Achievement
 Does a higher overall score make it more likely that a horse makes it to FEI?
-To answer this question, I separated FEI horses into two categories, those that had an overall score of 7.5 or above, and those that scored below that threshold.
+To answer this question, I separated FEI horses (*n* = 363) into two categories, those that had an overall score of 7.5 or above, and those that scored below that threshold.
 As with the analysis on placings, if a horse competed at the championships more than once, I considered them to be in the 7.5 and above group as long as one of their scores met that criteria.

+The data did show a correlation between overall score and a horse making it to the FEI levels.
 56.2% of horses (204) that made it to FEI achieved an overall score of 7.5 or above, compared to 43.8% (159) that scored below 7.5 (Figure 8).

 ![FEI Achievement by Overall Score](images/fei-by-overall-score.png)